-The study site is a former flare pit site located in west-central Alberta, Canada.
-Solid stem augering was used for initial drilling.
-Soil logs showed heterogeneous distribution of clay, silt and sandy units (Armstrong, et al. 2004).
+The study site is a former flare pit site located in west-central Alberta close to the town of swan hills.
+Solid stem auger method was used for initial drilling.
+Soil logs showed heterogeneous distribution of clay, silt and sandy units (Armstrong, Deutsch and Biggar 2004).
 The location of the former flare pit is roughly known to be in the north of the site.
 The exact limits, however, are not known.
 The site slopes from north to south.
 A few years ago, heavily contaminated soil at the north of the site was excavated to depths of 4 - 5 m and backfilled with clean soil.
 According to initial soil sampling analysis, free-phase hydrocarbons (NAPLs) were suspected to remain at the site.
-However, its presence had not been observed in the four nearest monitoring wells.
+However, its presence had not been confirmed in the four nearest monitoring wells.
 The site was characterized through logging and sampling 16 boreholes drilled using the solid stem auger method to approximately 5 m below ground surface.
 Based on these data, 18 CPT-UVIF holes were advanced in two phases.
-The holes ranged in depth from 4 to 11 m below ground surface (Armstrong, et al. 2004).
+The holes ranged in depth from 4 to 11 m below ground surface (Armstrong, Deutsch and Biggar 2004).
 Figure 2 shows the locations of sampling points, monitoring wells as well as CPT-UVIF holes and geostatistical modeling domain.
 The modeling domain is 60 m in east-west direction, 80 m in north-south direction, and 16 m in depth.